Key takeaways:

 Lack of clear goals

-Many businesses invest in AI because it sounds promising, but without a defined purpose — like improving efficiency, increasing sales, or enhancing customer experience — it’s easy to lose focus and measure the wrong things.
+Many businesses invest in AI because it sounds promising, but without a defined purpose—such as improving efficiency, increasing sales, or enhancing customer experience—it’s easy to lose focus and measure the wrong things.

 Without a specific problem to solve, AI can feel like a shiny add-on rather than a solution.
 Clear, outcome-driven goals lead to better adoption and measurable results.